 - Increased Tongue Room: The appliance offers more space for the tongue, contributing to the overall comfort and fit of the device.

-- Effective Airway Management: By holding your lower jaw forward, the lightweight appliance effectively opens your airway, offering a refreshing sleep without being too rough.
+- Effective Airway Management: By holding your lower jaw forward, the lightweight appliance helping keep your airway open for better sleep.

 Upper Airway Resistance Syndrome